andremion/Villains-and-Heroes/README.md

 1. Put your private and public keys in `com/andremion/heroes/api/auth/AuthenticatorInterceptor.java`

-## Technologies and libraries used in the project
+## Libraries and tools used in the project

 * [Retrofit](http://square.github.io/retrofit)
 A type-safe HTTP client for Android and Java